-Birkby Infant and Nursery School follows the guidance of the Special Educational Needs and Disability Code of Practice (2014) and the Children & Families Act (2014).
+Birkby Infant and Nursery School follows the guidance of the Special Educational Needs and Disability Code of Practice (2015) and the Children & Families Act (2014).
 As a school, we can offer some experience in the SEND areas of learning/cognition, speech, language and communication needs, hearing and visual impairment, and in managing medical conditions, such as epilepsy, diabetes and asthma.
 The school has also received the Kirklees Inclusion Quality Standards Award.

 All staff receive annual training related to SEND issues, and some staff receive specific training to support identified pupils.
-Recent training has covered speech and language development, motor co-ordination development, Makaton, dyslexia, managing asthma, anaphylaxis and diabetes, and 2014 changes to SEND Policy and Practice.
+Recent training has covered speech and language development, motor co-ordination development, Makaton, dyslexia, managing asthma, anaphylaxis and diabetes, and changes to SEND Policy and Practice.

-Each classroom has at least 1 Educational Teaching Assistant (ETA) in addition to the class teacher.
+Each classroom presently has at least 1 Educational Teaching Assistant (ETA) in addition to the class teacher.
 The school also employs SEND ETAs, to work as appropriate with pupils who have Special Educational Needs/Disability.
-The school has two Learning Mentors, a Behaviour Improvement Worker and also commissions the services of a Therapeutic Play Practitioner.
+The school has two Learning Mentors, a Behaviour Improvement Worker and also currently commissions the services of a Therapeutic Play Practitioner, a School Nurse and a Speech Therapist.

-We have staff who speak Polish Polski, Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu . الردو
+We have staff who speak Polish Polski, Hindi हिंदी , Hungarian Magyar, Mirpuri, Punjabi ਪੰਜਾਬੀ, Italian Italiano, French Français, Urdu . الرحو